 The UK Department for Development

-Hogan Lovells has kindly provided rooms for the Award Judging days for several years.
-The legal firm has itself been shortlisted for Awards, including the Unilever Global Development Award in 2016 for its Sustainable Development Programme.
+Hogan Lovells has kindly provided its central London office as a judging hub for the Award Judging days for seven consecutive years.
+The legal firm has itself been a Finalist for the UBS Award for Education, and previously shortlisted for the Unilever Global Development Award in 2016 for its Sustainable Development Programme.